miracle2k/webassets/docs/upgrading.rst

   :class:`CommandLineEnvironment` to override individual command methods like :meth:`CommandLineEnvironment.build`, you need to update your code.

-- The class:`JavaMixin` helper class to implement Java-based filters has been removed, and in it's stead there is now a :class:`JavaTool` base class that can be used.
+- The :class:`JavaMixin` helper class to implement Java-based filters has been removed, and in it's stead there is now a :class:`JavaTool` base class that can be used.